pingforhelp/BCA/Docs/Computer Sci/C.md

 - Unions.
 Working with text files - modes: opening, reading, writing and closing .txt files.
 ----

-# Unit 1.
-Introduction to computer programming
+**Unit 1.
+Introduction to computer programming**

+# Types of software
-Introduction: Computer Programming is the process of designing and writing a sequence of instructions（a program) that tells a computer how to perform tasks.
+Introduction Computer Programming is the process of designing and writing a sequence of instructions（a program) that tells a computer how to perform tasks.
 A program translates human logic into a form that hardware can execute.
 Think of it likewriting a recipe for a computer.
 The recipe is the program, the ingredients are the data, and the steps are the instructions.
 The person who writes these instructions is called a programmer, and they write them in a special language called a programming language.The entire set of instructions written in a programming language is called source code.

 programming matters: